Making a Successful Transformation to SAP S/4HANA

 This solution uses detection rules, coupled with machine learning, to detect anomalies in an organization’s flow of data from its SAP system to its banks.
 These anomalies could be possible payment frauds.

 Kyriba’s library contains over 45,000 pre-developed and bank-tested payment format scenarios, which are shared across all Kyriba clients.
 This saves organizations from having to develop their own payment formats for their S/4HANA platform, which can be complicated, expensive and time-consuming – especially when an organization works with a large number of banks.
 Kyriba simply takes a single payment file from the organization’s ERP and interprets it.
 It then transforms the file, based on the approved format requirements of the individual banks.

 All incoming and outcoming bank files are monitored, relieving the IT team of the burden of having to work out whether files have been processed.
 Effectively, an organization’s banking support is fully outsourced to Kyriba.

-Today organizations are having to react with agility to the challenges posed by Covid-19.
+Today organizations are having to react to challenges with agility.
 Digital transformation is key both to their present survival and their future success – and for many large organizations, this transformation will be underpinned by migration to S/4HANA.
 Treasury and IT should be closely involved with this migration and carefully consider solutions that enable them to meet their objectives without consuming valuable resources.